Selected Engineering Projects

 Materials: Polymer Microparticle Fabrication and Degradation

-I fabricated polymer microparticles with controlled geometry using micro-templating techniques for time-dependent degradation studies.
-Material degradation was characterized through image-based measurement , confirming hydrolytic decay and statistically significant size reduction.
+Polymer microparticles with controlled geometry were fabricated using micro-templating techniques for time-dependent degradation studies.
+Material degradation was characterized through image-based measurement, confirming hydrolytic decay and statistically significant size reduction.

 Damped Mechanical Dynamics in Fluids